aaron-grau/curic/javascript/readings/jquery-03-ready.md

 will not render any of the body until the javascripts have been evaluated.
 The result of this is that a user might have to wait an unacceptable amount of time for their content to show.
-For this reason it is preferred to put JavaScripts of all kinds below the HTML body content if possible.
+For this reason it is preferred to put javascripts of all kinds below the HTML body content if possible.
 However, we can use jQuery to ensure that JavaScript code will be executed only after the page is loaded, even if the JavaScript is placed at the head: